I am grateful to The Abolish Foundation for offering Ajay hope, walking the talk and truly transforming his life.

 TWO OCEANS, ONE DAY: ULTRA TRAIL BIKE CHALLENGE TO HELP END MODERN SLAVERY:

 Challenge coordinator Kim Carter successfully rode across Panama earlier this year to raise awareness and to help fund a new prothestic arm for Ajay, whose story you will read below.
 The 60 mile route did not follow the traditional flat Panama Canal but was chosen to provide more of a challenge with steep hilly terrain and cloud forests requiring special permission from indigenous Guna tribe chiefs to enter their land.
-Kim has expanded the field of weekend riders to ten for this next trip and is reaching out to donors hoping to be able to offer hope and life changing prosthetic limbs to another survivor of forced child labor, Anil Bahgora, who lost his whole arm in a factory accident when he was just 12 years old.
+Kim has expanded the field of weekend riders for this next trip and is reaching out to donors hoping to be able to offer hope and life changing prosthetic limbs to another survivor of forced child labor, Anil Bahgora, who lost his whole arm in a factory accident when he was just 12 years old.
 Funds from this campaign will also go towards development of the BuyFair mobile app, supported by campaign advisor and Actress Robin Wright, to empower the masses to fight against modern-slavery.